 Make sure to read our related blog post Tax Implications of Charitable Giving and download our whitepaper Charitable Gifting Strategies to Maximize Income Tax Benefits.

 Don’t forget your retirement plan!
 You have options, depending upon the type of plan you have.

 - 401(k)/403(b)/defined contribution plans: If the contribution amount was lowered at any point during the year, revisit to ensure contributions are sufficient to receive the maximum company match.
-The limit this year for employee contributions increased by $500 to $19,500.
+The limit this year for employee contributions is $19,500.
 If you’re over age 50, a step-up of an additional $6,500 is available.
 We advise clients to maximize contributions to a retirement plan to the extent cash flow allows.
 These contributions are typically pretax, serving to lower taxable income during working years.
 Contributions also compound more quickly than a similarly invested taxable portfolio.